p2panda/p2panda/p2panda-rs/README.md

 <br />

-This library provides all tools required to write a client for the [`p2panda`] network.
+This library provides all tools required to write a client, node or even your own protocol implementation for the [`p2panda`] network.
 It is shipped both as a Rust crate [`p2panda-rs`] with WebAssembly bindings and a NPM package [`p2panda-js`] with TypeScript definitions running in NodeJS or any modern web browser.

 Read the library [`documentation`] for installation guides and examples.